delfimpandiani/onTox/README.md

 - **Knowledge Graph**: Resources and files used for the creation and expansion of the OnToxKG Knowledge Graph.
 - **Code**: Scripts and code for data scraping, ontology creation, knowledge graph creation and expansion, named entity recognition (NER), and entity linking to Wikidata and WordNet.
 - **Use Cases**: Example use cases demonstrating the application of OnToxKG in meme toxicity detection.

+## Using OnTox
+OnTox captures the nuances of toxic symbology through the following high-level requirements:
+1. **Model the metadata of the symbols:** Capture various attributes such as symbol types, original IDs, titles, descriptions, and contextual tags.
+2. **Model the conceptual semantics of symbol descriptions:** Link symbols to named entities, external resources, and specific concepts using linguistic tools.
+3. **Model the multimodal manifestation of potentially toxic symbology:** Represent symbols in various online manifestations, noting the type of representation (visual, textual, both).

 ### Contact
 For any questions or inquiries, please contact Delfina at dsmp@cwi.nl.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements
+We acknowledge the Global Project Against Hate and Extremism (GPAHE) for creating and maintaining the Global Extremist Symbols Database, which serves as the primary data source for this project.

+*Dated: July 8, 2024*